Is OnlyFans Safe? 2026 Privacy, Payment & Risk Review

 Is OnlyFans ID Verification Safe?
 Is OnlyFans Age Verification Safe?

-Yes, OnlyFans ID verification is safe in 2026.
-The site uses Yoti and Ondato, two of the most secure third-party identity verification services in the world.
-Your ID document is encrypted, processed by the verification service (not OnlyFans directly), confirmed against your live photo, and then deleted from their active systems within 30 days per GDPR rules.
+Your ID document is encrypted, processed by the verification service (not OnlyFans directly), confirmed against your live, biometric 3D selfie.
+Once verification is complete, your raw ID document is encrypted and permanently deleted from their active identity systems within 30 days per GDPR rules.

 OnlyFans itself only stores a verification confirmation token, not the actual ID document.
 The site cannot, even if breached, leak your driver's license or passport because they do not have them.